icip-cas/awesome-auto-alignment/README.md

 # Awesome Automated Alignment

-This is a collection of papers and other resources for scalable automated alignment. which corresponds to the **survey paper "Towards Scalable Automated Alignment: A Survey"**.
-We will update the survey content and this paper list regularly, and we very much welcome suggestions of any kind.
+This is a collection of papers and other resources for scalable automated alignment. which corresponds to the survey paper **"Towards Scalable Automated Alignment of LLMs: A Survey"**.
+We will update the survey content and this repo regularly, and we very much welcome suggestions of any kind.

 Welcome to follow and star!